stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/run-container/README.md

 bash run-rstudio.sh
 ```

 The `run-rstudio.sh` is running at `IP_ADDR:PORT`.
 When RStudio launches, please click "Session" -> "Restart R".
+Note that user may need to turn off any ad-blockers they use to load the `IP_ADDR:PORT` Rstudio properly.

 Again, the user can navigate to their module of interest and explore/run their analyses.